-I wanted the scanner table to bring people together, this is why you can create a text and image based collage with multiple people.
+I wanted the scanner table to bring people together, a collective of people working towards a common goal.
+This is why you can create a text and image based collage with multiple people, using the collection of visuals I provided in boxes.
 The texts in fact are fairytales, rhymes and urban legends, because all these folk tales have been uniting people over centuries.
 The images are mostly animals (fables).
 Every day, the stack of paper rolling out of the printer becomes one volume of a collection of fairy tales.
 I did not want the technology behind the installation to be visible, the scanners are now only visible as a mesmerizing purple lines, magically moving from one side to the other.
 In a table, they intuitively let people interact with the installation, move the sheets around, but most importantly: interact with each other.
 They work together on one composition or try to sabotage each other.